oraz4/Calculator/README.md

 # Calculator
 A scientific calculator

-# Project title:
-Calculator

 # Project description

 # Software & libraries used:
-Java, Libraries: javafx-fxml
+- Java, Libraries: javafx-fxml
-CSS
+- CSS

 # Installation instructions :
-Download the files or git clone git@github.com:oraz4z/Calculator.git.
+- Download the files or git clone git@github.com:oraz4z/Calculator.git.
 Then open the project with IntelliJ/Eclipse etc

 # Planned App's features list:

 # List of completed features:
-all
+- all

 # List of features yet to implement:
-Add more features and make option to switch between scientific and regular calculator
+- Add more features and make option to switch between scientific and regular calculator

-Author:
+# Author:
-Oraz Giyoev
+- Oraz Giyoev